makersacademy/rps-challenge/README.md

 About
 -------
 * This is my week 3 challenge at Makers Academy
-* I have made a Rock Paper Scissors game which can be played against the computer.
+* I have made a Rock Paper Scissors game which can be played against a computer player.

 ## Basic Rules